Comnyando/SCIMS/planning/decisions.md

 **Status:** Accepted
 **Date:** 11/2025
-**Context:** The project aims to host a public, community-usable catalog of items, recipes, locations, and related data while preventing abuse and ensuring data quality.
+**Context:** The project aims to host a public, community-usable catalog of items, blueprints, locations, and related data while preventing abuse and ensuring data quality.

 **Decision:** Implement a curated Public Commons with submissions, moderation, versioning, and public read endpoints.
 Introduce advanced roles (`curator`, `moderator`) to review and publish content.
 Maintain provenance, audit trails, and a takedown process.